 More on arguments for change

-The issue of volunteers was considered in the House of Commons Committee on the Equality Bill, where the Government set out why it does not intend to legislate for them (col 440-441, Public Bill Cttee, 23rd June 2009 (link to UK Parliament website)).
+The issue of volunteers was considered in the House of Commons Committee on the Equality Bill, where the Government set out why it does not intend to legislate for them (col 440-441, Public Bill Cttee, 23rd June 2009 (parliament.uk)).

 In April 2009 the House of Commons Work and Pensions Committee had said it “strongly” believes that disability discrimination protection should apply to volunteers.
 “Volunteers currently have less legislative protection against discrimination than someone going into a sweet shop.”
-See paragraphs 134-137 of committee report The Equality Bill: how disability equality fits within a single Equality Act (link to parliament.uk).
+See paragraphs 134-137 of committee report The Equality Bill: how disability equality fits within a single Equality Act (parliament.uk).

 See also Opinion Piece from the Guardian: Who will help the volunteers? (theguardian.com), 19th November 2009.